The Convergence of AI and Network Automation

 - AIOps Platforms: Specialized platforms that provide the infrastructure for ingesting data, training ML models, and deploying AI-driven automation.

-- Machine Learning Frameworks: Libraries like TensorFlow, PyTorch, and scikit-learn are used to develop custom ML models for specific network automation tasks.
+- Machine Learning Frameworks: Libraries like TensorFlow, PyTorch, and scikit-learn are used to develop custom ML models.

-- Data Analytics and Telemetry Tools: Systems for collecting, processing, and analyzing large volumes of network data (e.g., Prometheus, Grafana, ELK stack) are crucial for feeding AI models.
+- Data Analytics and Telemetry Tools: Systems for collecting, processing, and analyzing large volumes of network data (e.g., Prometheus, Grafana, ELK stack).

-- Integration with Existing Automation Tools: AI capabilities are often integrated into or used alongside established network automation tools like Ansible, SaltStack, and orchestrators like Kubernetes (for network functions).
+- Integration with Existing Tools: AI capabilities are often integrated into established network automation tools like Ansible and orchestrators like Kubernetes.

 Challenges and Considerations